 The published scoring criterion is the measure by which a surfer's performance is judged.
 An understanding of the criteria is important to both judge and competitor.
-Wake surf judging is partially subjective assessment.
+Wake surf judging is partially subjective, a "beauty is in the eye of the beholder" assessment.
 For a competitive event this evaluation must be converted into a score.
 The elements of the scoring criteria are the methodology that will be utilized to convert a partially subjective evaluation into a score.
-The elements of the scoring criteria include objective trick points, and the subjective categories of; Degree of Difficulty, Innovation/Progressive Maneuvers, Combinations / Linked Maneuvers, Variety of Maneuvers, and Intensity / Power / Flow.
+The elements of the scoring criteria include trick points, control/execution, intensity/aggressiveness, and composition/style.

-Trick Points:
+Trick Points

 The points per trick are published on the official scoring sheets approved by the Event Organizer and the Judges.
-Each unique trick is only counted once unless performed in a separate unique combination.
+Each unique trick is only counted once.
+Multiple attempts at any trick are permissible in attempt to improve that trick score (i.e. altitude or quality bonus points).
 Tricks performed switch are not considered to be the same trick as the trick performed regular, i.e., a regular (bs-inside) 360 surface spin and a switch (fs-inside) 360 surface spin are two unique tricks.
 Likewise, tricks performed revert (fin/tail forward) are typically not considered the same as the duplicate trick performed regular.
-Each unique "Combination / Linked Maneuver" (two or more tricks linked in a fluid combination) is counted separately.
+Combination points are awarded for two or more tricks combined in a fluid combination.
 Spin tricks in the same rotational direction are not combinations, i.e., a regular (bs-inside) 180 surface spin combined with a switch (fs-inside) 360 surface spin is not a combination; a (fs-outside) 180 surface spin combined with a switch (fs-inside) 360 surface spin would be considered a combination.

-Each unique grab in a trick with aerial loft is counted separately.
+Points are awarded for each unique grab in a trick with aerial loft.
 A duplicate trick will not be awarded trick points a second time but the unique grab will be awarded, i.e. an aerial with an Indy grab will be awarded aerial trick points and grab points; a subsequent aerial with a Roast Beef grab will not be awarded aerial trick points but will be awarded unique grab points.